 I have no formal Bible training and do not hold a formal office in any church.
-Over my lifetime I was member of two denominations, but since 2011 I have not attended church.
-I see this website as my contribution and prefer to spend any available time on in depth studies of selected topics.
+Over my lifetime I was a member of two denominations, but since 2011 I have not attended church.
+I see this website as my contribution and prefer to spend any available time on in-depth studies of selected topics.

 Perhaps the fact that I have no formal theological training is my greatest asset.
-After many years of listening to many views I came to the conclusion that nobody really studies the Bible without preconceptions.
+After many years of listening to many views, I came to the conclusion that nobody really studies the Bible without preconceptions.
 Extremely few people study their Bibles to form their own opinions.
-In fact, in my view the vast majority of Christians are indoctrinated (brainwashed) into a particular view of the Bible from childhood.
+In fact, in my view, the vast majority of Christians are indoctrinated (brainwashed) into a particular view of the Bible from childhood.
 The existence of the Schools of Thought is proof of this.
-The views with respect to disputed issues—for instance the divinity of Christ, Israel’s end time role, Daniel 9’s last week, the identity of the antichrist in Daniel, Predestination and a myriad others—are not randomly distributed across Christianity.
+The views with respect to disputed issues—for instance, the divinity of Christ, Israel’s end-time role, Daniel 9’s last week, the identity of the antichrist in Daniel, Predestination, Christology, the Sabbath and myriad others—are not randomly distributed across Christianity.
 Rather, one sector of the church holds to one set of beliefs, with relatively little variation.
 Another sector of the church holds to a different set of beliefs.
-This confirms that people are indoctrinated from childhood, and when they attend a church college of university, they continue to be brainwashed into the set of beliefs of that particular community.
-The fact that I am a sort of independent person, not linked to any denomination and have no formal Bible training, are therefore perhaps my greatest assets.
+This confirms that people are indoctrinated from childhood, and when they attend a church college or university, they continue to be brainwashed into the set of beliefs of that particular community.
+The fact that I am independent in nature, not associated with any denomination and have no formal Bible training, are therefore perhaps my greatest assets.

-I am 63 years of age and work as a financial manager in government in Cape Town, South Africa.
-I have a severely autistic daughter, but also a very gifted daughter that produced two delightful granddaughters.
+I was born in 1952. qualified as an accountant and worked as a financial manager in government in Cape Town, South Africa.
+I have a severely autistic daughter, but also a very gifted daughter that produced two delightful granddaughters; Anja and Mia.

-My work method is to select a subject, then to download a good selection of material and mp3s from the internet from all schools of thought.
+My work method is to select a subject, then to download a selection of good material and mp3s from the internet from all schools of thought.
 But as already indicated, I spend more time on the Bible text itself than on the views of other people.
-Since I only have a limited time available each day, it takes quite some time to complete an article, but then have the benefit that the sub-conscious mind has time to organize the concepts, which I believe is critical for a holistic understanding.
+Since I only have limited time available each day, it takes quite some time to complete an article, but that also gives me the benefit that the sub-conscious mind has time to organize the concepts, which I believe is critical for a holistic understanding.
 I also spend much time trying to present the conclusions as easy to understand as possible, in my limited English vocabulary.
 It feels as if I sometimes rewrite articles 50 times before it is ready to be published.
 But I enjoy what I do.

 An issue fundamental to the understanding of the prophecies in Revelation is the identity of Israel.
 Revelation is filled with the references to Israel, and one needs to understand what role Israel and the church will play in the end time.
-For this purpose articles are available on this website on the meaning of Israel in Romans 9-11.
+For this purpose, articles are available on this website on the meaning of Who Israel in Romans 9-11.